 Some may ask: why bother with the Manual at all?
 Why not get hold of a few puzzles each day, read the relevant blogs, and pick it up that way?
 Well, such an approach MAY work, but I’m pretty certain that far from being a short cut, it would actually be more of a slog to do it like this.
 Here’s another analogy from my linguistic endeavours.

-After I’d learned the basics of Czech grammar and the essential vocabulary, I got hold of a few Czech translations of some of my favourite Stephen King books and read these to help me improve.
+After I’d learned the basics of Czech grammar and the essential vocabulary, I got hold of the Czech translations of some of my favourite Stephen King books and read these to help me improve.
 The first of these was slow going and took me a few months, but how much longer would it have taken if I’d tried to learn from scratch this way?
 If I hadn’t learned vital verbs like “to be”, “to have” and “to go”, along with their conjugations?
 Or if I couldn’t recognise the past tense or numbers or personal pronouns, not to mention everyday words like “door” and “blue” and “big”?
 I’d have needed the dictionary and a textbook for every word, and I probably would have lost the will to live after a couple of pages.

 The parallel is obvious, I think.
 As a total beginner, it would be very laborious to try to absorb solving techniques from the blogs without having learned the basic types of clue, and the tricks setters use to indicate (and disguise) them.
 You would essentially be learning one clue at a time rather than picking up the general principles, and although you might get there in the end, it would take forever!